 Finding: Complies as Proposed.
+No changes to planned bike and trail TSP projects are proposed.
+All existing bike lanes and paths in the TSP will be retained.
 Beavercreek Road currently includes bicycle lanes and sidewalks, except for a gap between Maplelane Road and the Coltrane pedestrian path.
 This proposal includes an additional TSP project to fill the sidewalk gap in the project area on Beavercreek Road.
 Highway 213 does not include bicycle and pedestrian infrastructure as a state highway.
+This proposal includes an amendment to TSP project S13 to make it consistent with the Regional Transportation Plan Project 10147 for a shared use path parallel to Highway 213 (See Exhibit 6).
 Safety improvements identified by the City for further investigation, or to be included as part of future projects in the area include: